 The great thing about throwing a potluck party is that virtually any culinary creation can show up.
 It’s kind of like opening presents on Christmas morning.

 But the uncertainties carry some risks, too.
 Will five orzo salads end up on the table?
 Perhaps!
 Or, maybe everyone will bring a main dish and the party will be without sides.

-One way to combat the unknown is by assigning categories to each of your guests: He’s responsible for the hor d’oeuvres, she’ll handle the Southern-influenced side, and they’ll bring the entree, family recipe, cocktail, boozeless beverage — use your imagination as you manage.
+One way to combat the unknown is by assigning categories to each of your guests: He’s responsible for the appetizers, she’ll handle the Southern-influenced side, and they’ll bring the entree, family recipe, cocktail, boozeless beverage or desserts — use your imagination as you manage.
 Come up with the menu and make sure guests commit to bringing a dish a few days ahead of the party.

 Another idea is to let each of your guests choose their own category.
 This idea works perfectly for a Fourth of July potluck, as each guest can bring their favorite patriotic-themed dish to the party.
 When it comes to the kitchen, everyone has strengths and weaknesses.
 For Jonathan Insetta, owner and chef of restaurants Restaurant Orsay, Black Sheep, BLK SHP at Intuition and the in-development Bellwether (all based in Jacksonville, Florida), potlucks are about family, friends, food and love.